Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Preliminaries

-${\rm GCS}(P_{\rm{tr}}, P_{\rm{te}})$ is always bounded in $[0,1]$. \syd{The issue of graph covariate shift is very common in practice.} For example, the chemical properties of molecules are mainly determined by specific functional groups, which can be regarded as causal features \syd{to predict these properties} \citep{arjovsky2019invariant,DIR}.
-While their scaffold structures \citep{wu2018moleculenet}, which are often irrelevant to their properties, can be seen as environmental features.
-In practice, we often need to train models on past molecular graphs, and hope that the model can predict the properties of future molecules with novel scaffolds \citep{hu2020open}.
-Hence, this work focuses on the covariate shift issues.
-Now we give a formal definition of this problem as follows.
+${\rm GCS}(\cdot, \cdot)$ is always bounded in $[0,1]$.
+The issue of graph covariate shift is very common in practice.
+For example, we often need to train models on past molecular graphs, and hope that the model can predict the chemical properties of future molecules with new features, \eg new scaffolds \citep{hu2020open}.
+In addressing the graph OOD issue, a majority of the strategies \cite{DIR,sui2021causal,liu2022graph,li2022learning,fan2022debiasing} grounded in invariant graph learning aim to pinpoint stable or invariant features.
+This is mainly accomplished by minimizing empirical risks across an array of training environments.
+Nonetheless, these methodologies frequently operate under the assumption of a shared input space across training and test data.
+This assumption, however, often fails on covariate shift.
+It presents substantial challenges for these models when it comes to accurately identifying stable features within new testing environments.
+Consequently, while these methods typically exhibit satisfactory performance in managing correlation shifts, they often underperform in the face of covariate shifts.
+In this work, we focus on the covariate shift issue in graph classification, and we also give a formal definition of this problem as follows.